openplans/shareabouts/doc/CONFIG.md

     <h2>{{#_}}About{{/_}}</h2>

-To generate a translation template, run the following from your flavor
+To generate a translation template, run the following from the *src*
 directory:

-    <project_src_root>/manage.py flavormessages --locale en_US
+    ./manage.py flavormessages --locale en

 Do this for each language you want your map to be available in.
 For the locale, use a locale name as specified in Django's documentation: